malliaris/SSNS/README.md

     Params_HS.target_area_frac = 0.001

 * uncomment the line "this.ui.update_aux_ctr_etc_for_HS_PP_isotherm_adiabat_plot_creation();" in the case "CK": section of Simulator.js; this hooks things up to do incremental updates, cycling through a fixed number of tasks for each data point
-* load SSNS anew (with a hard refresh to be safe) and repeat the following steps, Hitting the UnMarked Button "HUMB" in the UI to move from step to step
+* load SSNS anew (with a hard refresh to be safe) and repeat the following steps, Hitting the UnMarked Button "HUMB" in the UI to move from step to step, and noting pos_within_data_pt "PWDP" value, which cycles through 5 values
+	* HUMB (PWDP = 0), a pause point at the beginning of cycle
+	* HUMB (PWDP = 1), Params_HS.x_RW_max,min , vpist new values set and output in console
+	* record forward in time until piston auto-stops at new position
+	* continue recording until equilibrium is ~reached
+	* HUMB (PWDP = 2), record one step to reset CollisionPressureStats accumulators
+	* HUMB (PWDP = 3), to emerge from PWDP = 2 reset mode
-	* HUMB
+	*
+	* HUMB (PWDP -> 0), a pause point at the beginning of cycle
+	* HUMB (PWDP -> 0), a pause point at the beginning of cycle
+	* HUMB (PWDP -> 0), a pause point at the beginning of cycle